Career Definition for Nursing Home Administrators

 Human Resources Manager

 With at least a bachelor's degree and related work experience, these managers organize all aspects of hiring new employees for a company or organization.
-A faster-than-average employment growth of 9% was anticipated by the BLS from 2014-2024 for this profession that offered an annual median salary of $104,440 in 2015.
+As fast-as-average employment growth of 9% was anticipated by the BLS from 2016-2026 for this profession that offered an annual median salary of $110,120 in 2017.